 | 22cm and over | 240mm |

-The reason this works better than a rule of thumb about job titles: "A 240mm in a 16cm hand is genuinely uncomfortable; a 180mm in a 22cm hand feels like a paring knife."
-Control lives in the grip, and the grip lives in the hand.
+This beats sizing by job title because control lives in the grip: "A 240mm in a 16cm hand is genuinely uncomfortable; a 180mm in a 22cm hand feels like a paring knife."

-Two honest caveats.
-There's a second, older way to size by hand — measuring wrist crease to fingertip, then rounding up; by that method the average adult hand length of about 19.3cm (193mm) also lands on 210mm, so the two approaches broadly agree.
-And at least one respected shop argues the opposite emphasis — that size should follow what you cut and where you cut it, with the hand as a secondary check.
-Treat the spread numbers as a strong starting point, not a verdict carved in steel.
+A couple of qualifications.
+There's a second, older way to size by hand: measure wrist crease to fingertip, then round up.
+By that method the average adult hand length of about 19.3cm (193mm) also lands on 210mm, so the two approaches broadly agree.
+And at least one respected shop argues the opposite emphasis, that size should follow what you cut and where you cut it, with the hand as a secondary check.
+Treat the spread numbers as a strong starting point rather than a fixed verdict.

 Santoku is a shorter conversation

-If you chose a santoku instead, the sizing decision is almost made for you: 165–180mm, with 170mm the common middle.
-The santoku's flat profile turns awkward if stretched long, so — unlike the gyuto — there's little to agonise over.
+If you chose a santoku instead, the decision is nearly made for you: 165–180mm, with 170mm the common middle.
+The santoku's flat profile turns awkward if stretched long, so unlike the gyuto there's little to agonise over.
 Pick something in that band that suits your hand and move on.
-(If you're still weighing santoku against gyuto in the first place, that's a shape question, not a size one: see santoku vs gyuto vs nakiri vs petty.)
+(If you're still weighing santoku against gyuto, that's a question of shape rather than size: see santoku vs gyuto vs nakiri vs petty.)

 A word on weight

 You'll notice weights quoted all over the map, and it's tempting to sort by grams.
 Don't lean on a single number.
-Weight depends far more on construction than on length: the same 210mm can be a 135g "laser" or a 250g-plus workhorse — easily a 100g gap on identical length, with even ordinary builds varying by 50–100g.
-Longer does trend heavier, but a difference of 50–80g is something you feel as fatigue over 30–60 minutes of continuous prep, not something you read off a spec sheet.
+Weight depends far more on construction than on length: the same 210mm can be a 135g "laser" or a 250g-plus workhorse, easily a 100g gap on identical length, with even ordinary builds varying by 50–100g.
+Longer does trend heavier, but a difference of 50–80g is something you feel as fatigue over 30–60 minutes of continuous prep rather than something you read off a spec sheet.
 If you cook in long stretches, favour the lighter build; if you want the blade to do the work, a little heft helps.

 Measure your board, spread your hand, and be honest about how much you cut.
 If your board's interior is at least 320mm, your hand spreads past 22cm, and you cook in batches, buy the 240mm.
 If your kitchen is tight, your hand is small, or you mostly do light prep, buy the 180mm.
-Everyone else — which is most people — buy the 210mm and never think about it again.
+Everyone else, which is most people, buys the 210mm and never thinks about it again.

 Still unsure whether you even want a gyuto as your first knife?
 Start with your first Japanese knife, or see how these blades differ from a Western chef's knife in Japanese vs German knives.
 When you've named your length, our knife shop is the place to find it.